-Dr. Grinshteyn is an assistant professor in the School of Nursing and Health Professions, where she teaches a variety of courses in the MPH program.
+Dr. Grinshteyn is an associate professor in the School of Nursing and Health Professions, where she teaches a variety of courses in the MPH program.
 Her primary research interest relates to fear of crime and fear of violent victimization, and the association of fear with a variety of health outcomes.
 She is particularly interested in population-based health disparities associated with fear of violence and specifically examines these topics among older adults.
 Erin also does work examining neighborhood characteristics associated with fear of victimization.

 - Chair, Health Professions Department